talamer/console/CONTRIBUTING.md

 # How to Contribute

-This document outlines some of the conventions on development workflow.
+This document outlines some of the conventions on development workflo

 ## Getting Started